Janet Anderson Perkin

 For her accomplishments, she was elected to several Halls of Fame: Canadian Baseball (1998), Saskatchewan Curling Association (2004), Saskatchewan Sports (curling, 2005) and Regina Sports (softball, 2008).

 In addition, she received life membership in the Saskatchewan Ladies Curling Association in 1992.
 Then, in 2004 her 1953 team was named to the Saskatchewan Legends of Curling Honour Roll.
-In 1988, she received further recognition when she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.
+In 1988, she received further recognition when she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honour the entire All-American Girls Professional Baseball League.
 Janet Anderson Perkin died in Regina, Saskatchewan, at the age of 90.